DISHDevEx/napp/napp/traffic_simulator/TRAFFIC_SIMULATOR.md

 traffic sim cronjob needs access to all the pods in the cluster.
 Service account, clusterrole and clusterrolebinding objects need to be created to get the required access for the cronjob.

+Run the top 3 commands only once when you are setting up the cronjob's in new cluster.
 ```console
 kubectl apply -f traffic_sim_serviceaccount.yaml